iterative/katacoda-scenarios/get-started/initialize/intro.md

-In this lesson we will build a simple ML project from scratch.
-It explores the NLP problem of predicting tags for a given StackOverflow question.
-For example, we want the model to classify posts about the Python language by tagging them with `python`.
+In this lesson we install and initialize a DVC project.

-However the aim is to show how DVC can be used, so ML details will not be discussed.
-We will assume that the python scripts process the data properly and will not explain how it works.
+Our aim is to show how to install DVC for the environment we are currently in and start a new project with git and DVC.